Reava/UwUtils/README.md

 - **[AnimatorDriver](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/AnimatorDriver.cs)**:
 Inverts a boolean on an animator on interact... and that's it
 - **[TriggerRelay](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/TriggerRelay.cs)**:
 Assign trigger colliders, and assign an Udon Behavior to send an event to either on Enter or Exit, super simple stuff!
-Will support UdonBehavior Arrays on for the UdonSharp1.0 update soon
+Supports UdonBehaviorArrays for U# 1.x version of the scripts.
 - **[PlayercountToAnimator](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/PlayercountToAnimator.cs)**:
 Enables driving an Animator's parameter (one parameter per Behavior, multiple Animators at once supported) between two values (Min/Max) depending on the player count in the instance.
 Can set the player count cap to reach max value.
 - **[JoinBell](https://github.com/Reava/ReavaUwUtils/blob/main/Scripts/JoinBell.cs)**: